robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 ```

+`doctest` will automatically `testcode` sections and verify their output against the
+`testoutput` section.
+You can also add [doctests](https://docs.python.org/3/library/doctest.html)
+inside the documentation blocks of your source code, but for those it might be better to test
+them with another tool like `pytest`.

 We would also like to document our API, and generate that documentation automatically
 from the source code.
 For this, we create a new `api.rst` with the following content: